 Lodge Carbon Steel Skillet

-- If it claims to be dishwasher safe, take the time to wash it by hand; that will significantly preserve its lifespan.
+- If it claims to be dishwasher safe, take the time to wash it by hand.
+This will significantly extend its lifespan.

-- If it says it can be used with metal utensils, use silicone or wood anyway, it’s not worth the risk.
+- If the manufacturer says the pan can be used with metal utensils, use silicone or wood anyway.
+It’s not worth the risk.

-- Although most nonsticks can now withstand higher temperatures on the stovetop and in the oven, it’s best to stick with low to medium heat.
+- Although most nonstick pans now can withstand higher temperatures on the stovetop and in the oven, it’s best to stick with low to medium heat.